Covers how to change or reset your account password, and keeping your WordPress.com account (and other online services) secure.

 - Selecting a Strong Password

 The weakest point in any security for your online accounts is usually your password.
 At WordPress.com, we go to great lengths to make sure your content is secure, protected, and can’t be accessed by anyone other than you.
-But if one person is able to guess or retrieve your password, they bypass almost every security […]
+But if someone else is able to guess or retrieve your password, they bypass almost every security measure […]

 - Post Visibility